ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 Logging can be implemented around the `tenacity` based functionality inside the RetryTransport, as the (Async)Retrying can be configured with callbacks to run before or after each retry.
 The factory would need to expose corresponding paramters to initialize that instance correctly, if logging is requested by the caller.
-Providing custom logging functions might be
+The factory could either provide boolean flags to use pre-implemented log messages or pass through custom logging functions from the call site.
+The second implementation might be a bit leaky, depending on inner knowdledge of `tenarcity` `RetryState`s, so if no configurable, custom logic is needed, the first option should be preferred.

 ### Where to test and implement